 Please silence your cell phones.
 No photos or videos are permitted during classes, except for our designated photographers.

 Please maintain appropriate, professional and physical boundaries with our teachers and other students.
 The New York Butoh Institute has a zero tolerance policy with regards to sexual harassment.
 All students have a right to study butoh in a respectful and safe environment.

 Butoh is a sensitive practice, which may render students vulnerable, particularly after class.
-We protect a safe space for female students, and believe that students should not engage in butoh classes and workshops with the intention of pursuing or dating other students.
+We cultivate a safe space for female students, and believe that students should not engage in butoh classes and workshops with the intention of pursuing or dating other students.

-Payments to Butoh workshops and Master Classes are non refundable, and non transferable.
+Payments to butoh workshops and Master Classes are non refundable, and non transferable.
 Once you buy your ticket, we will not be able to refund you.

 We reserve the right to exclude any student from our workshops and classes, if they do not abide by our rules of engagement.